mehulagg/gitlab/doc/api/groups.md

 }
 ```

-Users on GitLab [Silver, Premium, or higher](https://about.gitlab.com/pricing/) also see
+Users on GitLab [Premium or higher](https://about.gitlab.com/pricing/) also see
 the `marked_for_deletion_on` attribute:

 ```json